lovexyn0827/MessMod/README.md

 ## Highlights

 - More accurate hitboxes than ones on the vanilla client.
+- 10 easy-to-use renderers (see below).
 - Tool items which make using `/tick` more convenient.
 - Real-time display of entity information.
 - Controlling the game at the level of the source code.
+- Oscilloscopes and wave generators.
 - Multifunctional accessing paths.
-- 8 easy-to-use renderers (see below).
 - Exporting given areas as a new save.
 - Undo / Redoing changes to blocks with `Ctrl + Z` and `Ctrl + Y`.
 - Chunk grid generation.